Tribler/gumby/README.md

 ## Directory structure ##

-(All relative to gumby's repository root )
+(All relative to Gumby's repository root )

 ### experiments/ ###